seth-chandler-vha/prompt-library/README.md

 This repository contains a comprehensive prompt library designed to support clinical, administrative, and data analysis work at Montana VA Health Care System.
 The prompts are optimized for use with Perplexity AI Spaces.

+> **📋 Important:** Review [NAMING-CONVENTIONS.md](NAMING-CONVENTIONS.md) for file naming standards and commit message formats when contributing to this repository.

 ## How to Use This Library

 ### Finding Prompts